Can Chickens Eat Potatoes? (Nutrition, Advantage, Feeding Tips)

 can chickens eat potato peels

 Either you plan to give your chickens raw or cooked potatoes, you must select the right ones.
-Serving the wrong variety of potatoes will kill your birds.
+Serving the wrong variety of potatoes could be harmful to your birds.
 Below are some tips for choosing the right potatoes.

 Firmness